The H-1B Visa Lottery: Everything You Need to Know

 What Is the H-1B Visa Cap?

 The H-1B visa program has a cap of 65,000 new visas each fiscal year, plus an additional 20,000 visas for applicants with advanced degrees from U.S. universities.
-In addition, certain employers like universities and nonprofit research organizations are exempt from the cap.
+Certain employers like universities and nonprofit research organizations are exempt from the cap.

 H-1B Lottery Timeline